xdire/xlb/rfd/0001-general-design.md

 ### Components

-For our implementation we will consider following scheme:
+For our implementation, we will consider the following scheme:
 ```

                 ┌───────────────────────┐   ┌────┐              ┌─────────┐